Gkicks/expense-tracker/README.md

 - When a valid name is entered the screen will clear and the user will be asked to add a username and advised of the format.
 - I made the decision to not make the username case sensitive as Google Sheets will only allow uniquely named worksheets to be created and this doesn’t take into account the case for the letter.
 If the username was case sensitive there is the risk two users will choose the same username with different cases, i.e. Bob and bob and the second user would not be able to have a worksheet created
-- he validation checks that the username is more than three characters long and is only one word and whether the username already exists
+- The validation checks that the username is more than three characters long and is only one word and whether the username already exists
-- I considered having an upper limit for length of the username =but, upon research, decided against this as it can limit the user's choice
+- I considered having an upper limit for length of the username but, upon research, decided against this as it can limit the user's choice

 ![choose-username-gif](assets/gifs/choose-username.gif)